cpulvermacher/lgtm/README.md

 ## Limitations

 - This project is a work in progress; comment quality may vary.
-- Large change sets may trigger Copilot rate limits.
+- Large change sets may trigger chat model rate limits.
 Please wait before retrying.
+- Some non-Copilot models require setting a system prompt which is not possible just yet.

 ## Data Usage